 Worship in the Benefice

-Our worship is enhanced by the music of an accomplished organist and hymns are taken from A&M New Standard and can be varied by using Mission Praise and Songs of Fellowship.
+Our worship is enhanced by the music of accomplished organists, and hymns are taken from Anglican Hymns Old and New.

-Although each parish has its own PCC, which meet for individual church meetings 4 times a year, they do come together for 2 joint meetings to discuss matters of common interest.
+Each parish has its own PCC, which meet for individual church meetings 4 – 6 times a year.
 Our Reader is always happy to chair meetings when required.

 Our Reader was licensed in 1997.
 Having lived in the Benefice all her life she has a wealth of